epfl-lasa/docker_setup/README.md

 docker run --volume="${VOL_NAME}:/destination_path/:rw" "${NAME}:${TAG}"
 ```

 Change the `/destination_path` to the folder inside the container where you want the shared volume to be stored.
-For sharing simply a file you don't need to create the volume first.
-You can simply use:
+For sharing a file you don't need to create the volume first.
+You can use:

 ```bash
 docker run --volume="$/path_to_file:/destination_file/:rw" "${NAME}:${TAG}"